nichoblina/kwek-app/README.md

 A flashcard and multiple-choice quiz app for studying — built with Next.js 16 and Tailwind CSS v4.

-Named after *kwek kwek*, the Filipino street food of battered quail eggs. 🥚
+Named after *kwek kwek*, the Filipino street food of battered quail eggs.
+Kwek is kind of like "quick" which could mean like a "flash," a "kwek" card?!

 ## Features